 - 11.1 Where purchases are made using a corporate purchasing card, orders will not be required but details should be maintained of all purchases made in accordance with procedures laid down by the Deputy Chief Executive. - 11.2 Corporate purchasing cards should only be used for Council purchases, unless in exceptional circumstances and with the prior agreement of the Deputy Chief Executive.
 Usage should be in accordance with the conditions of use as laid down by the Deputy Chief Executive. - 11.3 Limits exist as to individual transactions and cumulative credit allowed on each card.
 Authorised users should ensure that such limits are not exceeded.
-Where limits are
+Where limits are exceeded unintentionally, then the Deputy Chief Executive should immediately be informed. - 11.4 Corporate purchasing cards are the personal responsibility of those users to whom they are issued.
+Such authorised users should not pass their card or card details to other individuals to use it on their behalf without the prior approval of the Deputy Chief Executive.

-- exceeded unintentionally, then the Deputy Chief Executive should immediately be informed. - 11.4 Corporate purchasing cards are the personal responsibility of those users to whom they are issued.
-Such authorised users should not pass their card or card details to other individuals to use it on their behalf without the prior approval of the Deputy Chief Executive. - 11.5 All endeavours shall be made by the card user to obtain a VAT receipt for the transactions made. - 11.6 Any Officer using a corporate purchasing card must not to use their own personal loyalty cards (such as Sainsburys, Boots, Tesco etc.) to obtain points/ money for personal gain when making transactions on behalf of the Council.
+- 11.5 All endeavours shall be made by the card user to obtain a VAT receipt for the transactions made. - 11.6 It is not permitted for any Officer using a corporate purchasing card to use their own personal shopper loyalty cards to obtain points and/or cash for personal gain when making transactions on behalf of the Council.